kathysledge/smig/docs/getting-started/index.md

 surreal version  # Should be 3.0.0 or higher
 ```

-If you don't have SurrealDB, see [surrealdb.com/install](https://surrealdb.com/install).
+If you don’t have SurrealDB, see [surrealdb.com/install](https://surrealdb.com/install).

 ## Quick overview